 - price monitoring

-- the regulation of industries, such as telecommunications, gas, electricity and airports.
+- industry regulation such as telecommunications, electricity and airports.

-Small businesses that buy or sell goods by weight, volume or length also need to comply with the National Measurement Act 1960 and the National Trade Measurement Regulations 2009.
+Small businesses that buy or sell goods by weight, volume or length must also comply with the National Measurement Act 1960 and the National Trade Measurement Regulations 2009.

-Businesses that are caught short-measuring their customers can be fined up to $170,000 per offence.
+Businesses that short-measure their customers can be fined up to $170,000 per offence.

-If you're running any aspect of your business online, the main laws that apply in Victoria are:
+If you're running any aspect of your business online, the main laws that apply to you are the:

-Businesses have an obligation to protect customer privacy – especially if your customers are buying from you online.
-They need to know that you're doing your utmost to protect their information.
+Businesses have an obligation to protect customer privacy, especially if your customers are buying online.
+Customers need to know that you're protecting their information.

-The Federal Privacy Act 1988 regulates information privacy and covers a number of different activities and sectors.
-Even if your business is not captured under the Privacy Act, maintain best practice privacy practices to maintain your credibility in the marketplace.
+The Privacy Act 1988 regulates information privacy and covers many different activities and sectors.
+Even if your business isn't captured under the Privacy Act, you must maintain best practice privacy practices to keep your credibility in the marketplace.